 "Actually, the scene is probably lost on [non-Brits]; you have to understand that it is almost impossible to turn on a UK TV at any time between 4.30 -- 6pm without hearing the distinctive sound of Australian adolescents locked in confrontation."

-Sigourney Weaver is the actress who plays the heroine in all three Alien movies.
+Sigourney Weaver is the actress who plays the heroine in all four Alien movies.

 The movie Johnny refers to is, of course, Alien.